Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Based on the information above, is synchronous or asynchronous better for you?
 Now that you have determined your format and learning mode, let’s take a look at the final piece of the puzzle: full-time or part-time.

 The pros and cons of full-time and part-time are pretty straightforward.
-Let’s break it down so that you can navigate the final piece of this puzzle.
+Let’s break it down so that you can decide what may be best for you.

 Full-time

-A full-time student is typically classified by taking 12 or more credits per semester for undergraduates or 9 credits or more for graduate students.
+A full-time student is typically classified as one who takes 12 or more credits per semester for undergraduates or 9 credits or more for graduate students.

 Pros